Emmanuel-kwizera/JSP_CRED/README.md

 - [x] Read Student

 A Java Server Pages web application
-> MYSQL as Database enginee
+> MYSQL as Database engine,
-> Java as programming language
+> Java as programming language, and
 > JSP as a web development tool